Passenger Experience & Facilitation

 Current areas of activity in Passenger Experience & Facilitation

-- The FAST TRAVEL program focuses on a range of self-service options and development of standards to facilitate global implementation of six projects: check-in, bags ready to go, document check, flight rebooking, self-boarding and bag recovery.
+- FAST TRAVEL focuses on a range of self-service options and development of standards to facilitate global implementation of six projects: check-in, bags ready to go, document check, flight rebooking, self-boarding and bag recovery.

 products and services to enable IATA members delivering transparent, efficient